 What is an Electric Dog Fence (aka Wireless or Underground Fence)?

 An electric dog fence is a dog containment system that prevents your dog from leaving the pre-determined perimeter of your yard.
 Basically, they are invisible, hidden fences that prevent your dog from escaping.

 Many owners prefer wireless or in-ground dog fences over standard physical fences for several reasons:

 - Easier Maintenance.
 Electric dog fences are much easier to maintain than physical, above ground fences.

 - Safer Alternative.
 Dogs cannot dig under or tear through wireless or under-ground fences, as they can with traditional physical fences or outdoor dog kennels.

 - Maintain Outdoor View.
 Implementing an electric dog fence allows owners to maintain their picturesque scenery, without having their view blocked by a physical fence or outdoor dog kennel.

 - Less Expensive Than Physical Fencing.
-Installing a physical yard fence can easily cost thousands of dollars, while wireless or in-ground dog fences cost a fraction of that amount.
+Installing a physical yard fence can easily cost thousands of dollars, while wireless or in-ground hidden fences cost a fraction of that amount.

 How Do Electric Dog Fences Work?